-Prerequisite(s): This is a course belonging to and controlled by the California State Fire Marshal (SFM) through its State Fire Training Division and that division controls all aspects of the administration of this course including prerequisites.
-The SFM prerequisites for this course are proof of (1) Firefighter I Certification and Firefighter II Certification.
+Prerequisite: This is a course belonging to and controlled by the California State Fire Marshal (SFM) through its State Fire Training Division and that division controls all aspects of the administration of this course including prerequisite.
+The SFM prerequisite for this course are proof of (1) Firefighter I Certification and Firefighter II Certification.
 Dean approval based on (SFM) guidelines.
-Course Advisories: SCC minimum English and math standards.
+Course Advisory: SCC minimum English and Math standards.
 Covers in-depth information about the fire and life safety standards of buildings as related to the UBC and Title 19 and 24.
 Types of construction, occupancy classifications, egress, interior finishes.
 Applied to Fire Prevention II and accredited by CFSTES.
-Two to sixteen hours lecture and four to thirty two hours acitivies (one to eight weeks course).
+Two to sixteen hours lecture, four to thirty-two hours activity (1 to 8 week course).

-Logistics Section Chief-I450 Course Advisories: SCC minimum English and math standards.
+FIRE 250 3 Units Logistics Section Chief-I450

+Course Advisory: SCC minimum English and Math standards.
 Provides the training necessary to perform as a Logistics Section Chief trainee on typical emergency incidents such as hazardous materials spills, wildland fires, earthquakes, and other calamities Each student must attain a score of 80% on each unit test and final test in order to receive a NWCG Certificate as a Logistics Section Chief.
-Forty-eight hours lecture (one week course).
+Forty-eight hours lecture (1 week course).

-Supply Unit Leader SEMS/ICS
+FIRE 251 3 Units Supply Unit Leader SEMS/ICS

-Course Advisories: SCC minimum English and math standards.
+Course Advisory: SCC minimum English and Math standards.
 Students who successfully pass this course with an 80% or higher score will be certified as mastering the NWCG Supply Unit Leader course of study.
 This places the student as a 'trainee' Supply Unit Leader and requires the student to perform successfully on one emergency incident as a trainee in order to become qualified as a Supply Unit Leader.
 With this the course the student is eligible to apply for the 'Red Card' certification as a Supply Unit Leader.
 Three hours lecture.